 It symbolizes infinite life because it’s an evergreen tree.
 Growing up, my dad used to say that the Angel has to bring us the Christmas Tree.
 It would put it on our balcony and we decorated it on Christmas Eve or 1-2 days before that.
 Of course, this was the story before I knew the truth about Santa Claus.

 After I moved to my own house the Christmas tree decorating moved all the way to the beginning of December.
-Since Christmas is my favorite holiday I want to enjoy all the decorations, that’s why I changed things up a little bit.
+Since Christmas is my favourite holiday I want to enjoy all the decorations, that’s why I changed things up a little bit.

 Back in the day carolers used to receive apples, coils, and walnuts, but over the years this quickly changed.
 The adults now receive food and alcohol (țuică) and children get money.

-See this video to see how children go caroling around the villages.
+How children go caroling around the villages

 Street carolers are present in the big cities, where they go around the city with instruments and costumes.
 The only downside to this bit is that they do it mostly for money and the locals don’t like them at all.